saezlab/liana-py/docs/source/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `liana` relies on a common pipeline to generate
 the statistics for all of the methods above.
 This enables
-the straightforward addition to any novel method.
+the straightforward addition to any additional method to `liana`.

 .. autosummary::
-   :toctree: generated
+   :toctree: api

    method.liana_pipe